FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/dart-bindings.md

 ### Server {#server}

-Implementing a server for a FIDL protocol involves providing a concrete implementation of `TicTacToe` abstract class.
+Implementing a server for a FIDL protocol involves providing a concrete implementation of the appropriate interface.
+For a `closed` protocol, the `TicTacToe` abstract class is used directly as the interface implemented on the server.
+For an `open` or `ajar` protocol, an additional interface called `TicTacToeServer` is generated, which must be implemented on the server.

-The bindings provide a `TicTacToeBinding` class that can bind to a `TicTacToe` instance and a channel, and listens to incoming messages on the channel, dispatches them to the server implementation, and sends messages back through the channel.
+The bindings provide a `TicTacToeBinding` class that can bind to either a `TicTacToe` instance (if `closed`) or `TicTacToeServer` instance (if `open` or `ajar`), and a channel, and listens to incoming messages on the channel, dispatches them to the server implementation, and sends messages back through the channel.
 This class implements
 <!-- TODO(fxbug.dev/58672) add link to API docs when those are available -->
-`fidl.AsyncBinding<TicTacToe>`.
+`fidl.AsyncBinding<TicTacToe[Server]>`.

 Examples on how to set up and bind a server implementation are covered in the [Dart tutorial][dart-tutorial].